 We tend to perceive objects as lines that move along a path.
 We group together of objects that have the same trend of motion and are therefore on the same path.

-People mentally group together sticks or raised hands pointing somewhere, because they all point in the same direction.
+People mentally group together sticks or raised hands pointing somewhere, because of they all point in the same direction.
 You can use this to guide the user’s attention to something (e.g. a signup form, value proposition etc).

-For example, if there is an array of dots and half the dots are moving upward while the other half are moving downward, we would perceive the upward moving dots and the downward moving dots as two distinct units.
+For example, if there is an array of dots and half the dots are moving upward while the other half moving downward, we would perceive the upward moving dots and the downward moving dots as two distinct units.

 6. Law of Continuity

 People have a tendency to perceive a line as continuing its established direction.
 In cases where there is an intersection between objects (e.g. lines), we tend to perceive the two lines as two single uninterrupted entities.
-Stimuli remains distinct even with overlap.
+Stimuli remain distinct even with overlap.

 Fixel uses this to connect faces to bios: